What is a PMO? Your Guide to the Project Management Office

 What is a PMO?
-A Complete Guide

-An effective PMO helps organizations to:
+In short, a successful PMO helps organizations to:

 - Increase confidence in planning

-- Increase visibility and confidence in status
+- Increase visibility and trust in status

-- Control Changes
+- Control changes, manage adoption

 - Manage continuous improvement